 Thank you for your patience and understanding.

-We have grouped the FAQs by category, click the links below to go to each category.
+We have grouped the questions by category, just click the links below to go to each category.

 I’m booked in to have a new bathroom or kitchen fitted in the next few weeks.
 Will you still be doing this?